HaolinZhong/JavetteCache/README.md

 # JavetteCache
-A mini distributed LRUCache implemented in Java.
+A distributed memory-aware LRUCache implemented in Java.